 “Therefore, just as through one man [Adam] sin entered into the world, and death through sin, and so death spread to all men, because all sinned. . . .
 So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.
 For as through the one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.
 The Law came in so that the transgression would increase; but where sin increased, grace abounded all the more, so that, as sin reigned in death, even so grace would reign through righteousness to eternal life through Jesus Christ our Lord” (Romans 5:6-12; 18-21).

 Jesus died to provide the only way to eternal life.
 If God is showing your sin and need of Jesus, repent, turning from your sin and own way of trying to please God.
 You cannot fix yourself.
-Believing the Bible’s truth about Who Jesus is and what He did, trust in Jesus as Savior from sin and follow Him as the Lord of your life.
+Believe the Bible’s truth about who Jesus is and what He did, trust in Jesus as your Savior from sin and follow Him as the Lord of your life.
 He will lead and strengthen you through His Word, the Bible.

 Have you trusted Jesus as Savior and Lord through reading this article?
 If so, please click on the “I have accepted Christ today” button below.